seaside98/cookbook/baking/pizza.md

 Can substitute with 14% sourdough starter.
 Increase water to 56% and flour to 93%.

+If omitting altogether, increase the water to 63% and flour to 100%.
+Brush the finished crust with garlic oil or it will be bland.

 #### Dough
 * 48% water
 * 1.4% yeast